mlliu-github/Springboard-Data-Science-Career-Track/Capstone Project 1/Data/README.md

 manufacturers-1562662522.csv - This file contains data concerning the manufacturers of the devices reported.

 events-1562662544.csv - This file contains data pertaining to the events the reported devices were involved in.

+df_final.csv - This file contains the merged and cleaned dataset that will be explored and analyzed for the purposes of the project